justin-marian/min-risc-v/README.md

 - **ALU Inputs:** Receive operands from the ID stage or forwarded values, providing data for ALU operations.
 - **Control Signals:** Specify the ALU operation and other execution details, ensuring correct operation execution.
 - **Branch Target Address:** Calculated for branch instructions, determining the target address for branching.
-- **EX/MEM Pipeline Register:** Transfers operation results and data to the MEM stage, facilitating data flow within the pipeline.
+- **EX/MEM Pipeline Register:** Transfers operation results and data to the MEM stage, facilitating data flow.

 ### Opeartions EX

 - Perform arithmetic, logic, or shift operation using the ALU, providing computation for instruction execution.
-- Calculate branch target addresses, it decides to take a branch based on control instructions, managing instruction flow within the pipeline.
+- Calculate branch target addresses, it decides to take a branch based on control instructions, managing instruction flow.
 - Forward data if necessary to resolve hazards, ensuring smooth execution without stalls.
-- Prepare data for the next stage based on the operation type, facilitating efficient execution and data flow within the pipeline.
+- Prepare data for the next stage based on the operation type, facilitating efficient execution and data flow.

 ## [Memory (MEM) | Write Back (WB)](./images/MEM_WB.png)